 Telnet stands for the Telecommunications Network.
 It helps in terminal emulation.
-It allows Telnet client to access the resources of the Telnet server.
-It is used for managing the files on the internet.
+It allows the internet.
 It is used for initial set up of devices like switches.
 The telnet command is a command that uses the Telnet protocol to communicate with a remote device or system.
 Port number of telnet is 23.